Flag

 Transparency International Corruption Index 16

-Corruption is a significant issue in Yemen, worsened by ongoing political instability since 2011, which complicates the investment landscape for businesses.
-Companies often struggle to operate without local partners due to entrenched patronage networks and nepotism.
-Although the government has implemented anti-corruption laws, these do not address all corruption forms, leaving practices like passive bribery and extortion unregulated.
+Corruption is a significant issue in Yemen, worsened by ongoing political instability since 2011, which complicates the investment landscape for companies.
+The prevalence of patronage networks and nepotism makes it challenging for businesses to operate without local partnerships.
+Although the government has enacted anti-corruption laws, they fail to address all corruption forms, notably excluding passive bribery and extortion, which remain common practices.

 Economy